Ganesh Hegde: Singing

-In October 2005, Ganesh released his debut album "G" with the funding and promotion of actor Shah Rukh Khan.He is known as the first Indian pop star to produce, write, direct and star in his debut music video (for his single Main Deewana).
+In October 2005, Ganesh released his debut album G with the funding and promotion of actor Shah Rukh Khan.
+He is known as the first Indian pop star to produce, write, direct and star in his debut music video for his single "Main Deewana".
+Hegde was credited as the music director for the 2007 film Ram Gopal Varma Ki Aag.

-Hegde started out performing with Asha Bhonsle on stage shows and she is reported to have convinced him to release his own album.
-She has sung a duet with him in G, titled Kabhi Kabhi.
-Hegde then launched his second Pop album Let's party in August 2011 which features Hrithik Roshan and Katrina Kaif in the title song Let's Party and Bipasha Basu and Priyanka Chopra in Mind Blowing.
+Hegde started performing with Asha Bhosle on stage shows and she is reported to have convinced him to release his own album.
+She has sung a duet with him in G, titled "Kabhi Kabhi".

+Hegde then launched his second pop album, Let's Party in August 2011, which features Hrithik Roshan and Katrina Kaif in the title song's music video, "Let's Party" and Bipasha Basu and Priyanka Chopra in the music video for "Mind Blowing".
 The album was launched by Shahrukh Khan, Hrithik Roshan, Bipasha Basu, Priyanka Chopra and Sonu Nigam.
-Deepika Padukone also featured in one of his songs titled Bolydude Ganeshan.
+Deepika Padukone also featured in one of his songs titled "Bolydude Ganeshan".

 Hegde also performed the rap promo song "Ek Sawaal Ka Sawaal Hai" for the third season of Kaun Banega Crorepati, hosted by Shah Rukh Khan.
 The song appears on a T-Series compilation album titled Shah Rukh Khan Kar Le Kar Le Koi Dhamaal.
 The music video was conceptualized and directed by Hegde.